David Warden — Chair

 Daniel Dancey — Treasurer

-Daniel works in computer security and he's given us some brilliant talks on artificial intelligence, cryptography, and logical fallacies.
+Daniel works in computer security and he's given us some brilliant talks on artificial intelligence, cryptography, logical fallacies, and evolutionary psychology.

 Dean Robertson